Figuring out how to end a cover letter is harder than it looks.

 Instead, tell recruiters exactly what you want to happen next.

-Thank them for their time, but also clearly state you’re looking forward to an interview opportunity.
+Thank them for their time.
+Also, let them know you look forward to an interview.
 The easier you make it for them to take the next step, the more likely they are to do it.

 “Companies want people who want them.
 You want to create a lasting impression by incorporating that enthusiasm in your cover letter ending.”